hammad-a/verilog_repair/prototype/README.md

         1. Look at the experiments_results.xlsx file to get the seed that produced the repair.
         2. Edit repair.conf to configure CirFix.
                 2.1.
 You need to force the random seed for the relevant CirFix run.
 You can do so by uncommenting the line "seed=..." (line 6 in repair.conf) and copy-pasting the seed (e.g., repair_2020-09-22-16:01:26) in that line.
                 2.2.
 Important: You also need to set the correct paths for the source file, testbench, etc. We have already included all combinations of configurations you might need.
-Simply search for the bug (e.g., first_counter_overflow_wadden_buggy1.v), and uncomment the 6 lines following the bug description.
+Simply search for the bug name (e.g., first_counter_overflow_wadden_buggy1.v), and uncomment the 6 lines following the bug description.
 We leave one bug uncommented out (with the proper seed) to help you get started.
         3. Run "python3 repair.py".
 When CirFix terminates, you will be presented with a minimized patchlist (e.g., "['template(sens_to_posedge,32)']").
 This step alone should be sufficient to verify our results in experiments_results.xlsx and Table 3 of the paper.
                 3.1.
 See the steps above to produce the Verilog code corresponding to the repair patchlist, if you are interested.